Fannie Lou Hamer: White racist attacks

-She was fired by her boss, but her husband was required to stay on the land until the end of the harvest.
+After she attempted to vote, Hamer was fired by her boss, but her husband was required to stay on the land until the end of the harvest.
 Hamer moved between homes over the next several days for protection.
-On September 10, while staying with friend Mary Tucker, Hamer was shot at 15 times in a drive-by shooting by racists.
+On September 10, 1962, while staying with friend Mary Tucker, Hamer was shot at 15 times in a drive-by shooting by racists.
 No one was injured in the event.
-The next day Hamer and her family evacuated to nearby Tallahatchie County for three months, fearing retaliation by the Ku Klux Klan for her attempt to vote.
+The next day, Hamer and her family evacuated to nearby Tallahatchie County for three months, fearing retaliation by the Ku Klux Klan because she had attempted to vote.